Elizabeth Smith-McCrossin: Politics

 Smith-McCrossin was elected to the Nova Scotia House of Assembly in the 2017 provincial election.
 She was a member of the Progressive Conservative party until ousted on June 24, 2021, for failing to accept responsibility and apologize for her role in an illegal blockade of the Trans-Canada Highway.

 Smith-McCrossin launched a bid for the leadership of the PC Party of Nova Scotia on February 6, 2018.
 Her leadership campaign was co-chaired by Halifax-businessman Rob Batherson and former Member of Parliament Scott Armstrong.
 She lost to Tim Houston.

 Smith-McCrossin was re-elected as an Independent in the 2021 provincial election.
-Smith-McCrossin’s victory in Cumberland North marked the first occasion since 1988 that an independent candidate won election to the legislature.
+Smith-McCrossin’s victory in Cumberland North marked the first occasion since 1988 that an independent candidate won election to the Nova Scotia legislature.
+She was re-elected in 2024, marking the first time an independent was re-elected to the Nova Scotia legislature in history.

 Controversies

-In July 2018, Smith-McCrossin was criticized when a former constituency office employee spoke out against the way she was treated while working for her.
-After the issue was reviewed by the Nova Scotia Human Rights commission, the complaint was deemed uncredible.

 In February 2020, during the 2020 Canadian pipeline and railway protests, McCrossin tweeted: “The rail blockades must be removed today.
 Businesses are being affected in Cumberland North and layoffs are coming soon for many if they are not removed immediately,” said the MLA at the time, calling those blockades “illegal”.

-On June 22, 2021, Smith-McCrossin incited and participated in a blockade of the Trans-Canada Highway in protest to the ongoing closures of the border.
-The protest was held at exit 7, 43 kilometres from the border on an off ramp.
-This led to her being kicked out of the Progressive Conservative caucus and barred from running for the party in future elections.
+On June 22, 2021, Smith-McCrossin was accused of inciting a blockade of the Trans-Canada Highway in protest to the ongoing closures of the border.
+This led to her being ejected from the Progressive Conservative caucus and barred from running for the party in the upcoming election.
 Nova Scotia Progressive Conservative leader Tim Houston said "As colleagues for the past four years, I owed her an opportunity to explain her actions, and the efforts she took to conceal those actions from her caucus colleagues.
-Unfortunately, Ms. Smith-McCrossin refused to acknowledge any wrongdoing and — when explicitly asked by her caucus — refused to apologize to Nova Scotians."
+Ms. Smith-McCrossin refused to acknowledge any wrongdoing and — when explicitly asked by her caucus — refused to apologize to Nova Scotians as she didn't take part in the border blockade."

+In April 2023, Smith-McCrossin asserted that a woman who once worked in her constituency office was persuaded into signing a non-disclosure agreement with the Progressive Conservative caucus when she worked there in 2018.
+MLA and Minister Karla MacFarlane tabled a motion to expel Smith-McCrossin from the Nova Scotia House of Assembly, a legislative concept never before heard of in Westminster-style Parliaments of Commonwealth countries, the government later relenting.
+Smith-McCrossin is pursuing legal action.

+This matter is currently before the courts and is set to be heard in November 2024.
+Following the Resignation of Karla McFarlane the Notice of Motion became moot and the case was dropped.